oneapi-src/powerline-fault-detection/README.md

   1. Training a Random Forest model with hyperparameter tuning built-in
   2. Predicting outcomes over batch data using the trained RFC model
   3. Repeating the inference exercise but for streaming data (run with the default size of 9600 signals)
-  4. Due to the extreme skew in the distribution of data, we look at the F1 scores.
-As with accuracy, the higher the F1 score, the better the performance.
+  4. Due to the extreme skew in the distribution of data, we look at the macro F1 scores.
+As with accuracy, the higher the macro F1 score, the better the performance.

 ###**Machine Learning Results**